TrueAge

 HbA1c (Glycated Hemoglobin)

 Measures your average blood sugar over the past 2-3 months.
-Reflects how well your body is regulating glucose over time.
+It reflects long-term glucose exposure.

 Tips